lae/ansible-role-proxmox/README.md

 a port other than the default 22, please set this variable.
 If a new node is joining the cluster, the PVE cluster needs to communicate once via SSH.

+`pve_ssh_extra_keys` allows you to add additional SSH public keys to the root users SSH authorized_keys, which are declaratively managed, so that keys that are not specified anymore, will get removed... requires `pve_groups` to be set right and `pve_manage_ssh` to be true.

 `pve_manage_ssh` (default true) allows you to disable any changes this module would make to your SSH server config.
 This is useful if you use another role to manage your SSH server.
 Note that setting this to false is not officially